Buying aquatic plants and tank set-up

 - Ludwigia palustris

-(this and the following lists do not claim to be complete)
+(this and the following lists do not claim to be exhaustive)

-Stem plants can be relatively easily transferred.
-You can easily pull them out, cut them back (as a rule not more than twice) and replant the cutting.
+Stem plants are relatively easy to move.
+You can easily pull them out, cut them back (usually not more than twice, depending on the species) and replant the cut stems (cuttings).

-- Echinodorus tenellus, there is a small (5 cm) and a long , red coloured variety with very small leaves (to 18 cm)
+- Echinodorus tenellus, there is a small (5 cm) and a longer, reddish variety with very narrow leaves (up to 18 cm)

 - Echinodorus bolivianus (very similar to E. quadricostatus)